joseasoler/imogrify/README.md

 ## License

-imogrify is licensed under the Mozilla Public License, v.
-2.0.
-See the [LICENSE](LICENSE) file and the [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ) for details.
+imogrify is licensed under the GNU Affero General Public License Version 3 or any later version.
+See the [LICENSE](LICENSES/AGPL-3.0-or-later.txt) file and the [FAQ](https://www.gnu.org/licenses/gpl-faq.html) for details.
+This project is compliant with version 3.3 of the [REUSE Specification](https://reuse.software/faq/).

 ## Building